csev/dj4e/assn/dj4e_ads1.md

 So that your python application is run within the virtual environment.

-(3) Adapt `adlist/settings.py` to pull in most of `samples/settings.py`.
+(3) Adapt `django_projects/adlist/adlist/settings.py` to pull in most of `dj4e-samples/dj4e-samples/settings.py`.

-You might even want to copy `samples/settings.py` to `adlist/settings.py` and then delete all the `INSTALLED_APPLICATIONS` after `home` and add `ads`.
-You also have to search and replace `samples` with `adlist` in a few places.
+You might even want to copy `dj4e-samples/dj4e-samples/settings.py` to `dango_projects/adlist/adlist/settings.py` and then delete all the `INSTALLED_APPLICATIONS` after `home` and add `ads`.
+You also have to search and replace `dj4e-samples` with `adlist` in a few places.

-Alternatively, you can look through the `samples/settings.py` and copy pertinent lines into `adlist/settings.py` - some lines have an "Add" comment to help draw your attention to things to copy across.
+Alternatively, you can look through the `dj4e-samples/dj4e-samples/settings.py` and copy pertinent lines into `django_project/adlist/adlist/settings.py` - some lines have an "Add" comment to help draw your attention to things to copy across.

-In addition to all the other settings fixes, make sure to add a line to `adlist/settings.py` like this:
+In addition to all the other settings fixes, make sure to add a line to `django_project/adlist/adlist/settings.py` like this:

     # Used for a default title
     APP_NAME = 'ChucksList'